NavyaG-lab/Tech-writer/ops_how_to.md

 ## Hot-deploying rollbacks

-If a buggy version gets depoyed of a service that lives in the non-data-infra production space (like `metapod`, `correnteza`, etc.), you can rollback to a stable version using [these deploy console instructions](https://wiki.nubank.com.br/index.php/Hot_deploying_a_service).
+If a buggy version gets deployed of a service that lives in the non-data-infra production space (like `metapod`, `correnteza`, etc.), you can rollback to a stable version using [these deploy console instructions](https://wiki.nubank.com.br/index.php/Hot_deploying_a_service).
 You can also do this directly from `CloudFormation`:

 * __Make sure there isn't a `to-prod` running and no stacks are being spun!__ The reasoning for this is [explained here](https://wiki.nubank.com.br/index.php/Hot_deploying_a_service)